Sailing Catamaran Haul-Haulout and what Cruisers could Expect

 Important information in context: Vuda Marina

-As our DIYCatamaran.com website reflects, we are not people who normally complain.
+This is our first-hand experience at the time of our 2024 haul-out and should not be interpreted as a statement about current operations.
+As our website reflects, we are not people who normally complain.
 We generally prefer to focus on solutions, learning experiences, and finding positive outcomes when challenges arise during our travels and cruising life.

-Unfortunately, our experience with the hardstand and haul-out division at Vuda Marina was disappointing enough that we felt it important to document it honestly for other cruising sailors considering Fiji as a haul-out facility.
+Unfortunately, our experience with the hardstand and haul-out division at Vuda Marina was disappointing enough that we felt it important to document it honestly for other cruising sailors to be aware.

 It is equally important to acknowledge that the social atmosphere at Vuda Marina, including the marina staff, restaurants, bars, and broader community environment, was extremely positive.
 In fact, these aspects of the marina were excellent and created many enjoyable moments during an otherwise stressful period.